 To my ears, being a polymath sounded much better than being a ‘generalist’.

-And I loved that polymaths use their knowledge to address and solve problems, because I really feel that is at the essence of much of what we do as writers.
+I loved that polymaths use their knowledge to address and solve problems.

 And that is, that nothing is set.